mit-pdos/sigmaos/cpython3.11/Doc/library/socketserver.rst

       waits until all non-daemon threads complete, except if :attr:`block_on_close` attribute is ``False``.

-   .. attribute:: max_children

-      Specify how many child processes will exist to handle requests at a time for :class:`ForkingMixIn`.
-If the limit is reached, new requests will wait until one child process has finished.

    .. attribute:: daemon_threads

       For :class:`ThreadingMixIn` use daemonic threads by setting